curv3ball/saladtracker/README.md

 ```

 #### How to use
-- Open config.ini and set your email (the email used for your salad account)
+- Open config.ini and set your bot token and desired channel id
-- Run bot.py, wait until it asks for your 2fa code, then enter your 2fa code
+- Run bot.py